Gh0sh311/Powershell/Bad-extensions-list/README.md

 So the list.txt is a combination of what i found and the list from palant.
 The PS Script will extract unique values from the list and ignore empty rows and rows starting with #

+The output is a list that will include extensions that might have been removed from Chrome store.

 Feel free to use/modify script

 Trond Hoiberg, 30 sept 2025